BPJandree/GOSTlibs/TUTORIAL.md

 To add example data, first download the RawSampleData from the [RawSampleData subfolder on my github](https://github.com/BPJandree/GOSTlibs/tree/master/RawSampleData).

 Save it somewhere on your computer, and load it to your R environment.
-Then save the objects as .rda files into the data folder in your R package.
+Then save the objects as .rda files into the data folder in your R package. .rda files contain an in-memory representation of an object.
+This allows you to save any file type and add it to your package.

 ```
 # install and load packages to handle spatial data frames